padmanabhan/angular2-getstarted/README.md

 1) Install nodejs.

-2) Open a command prompt in the project's root directory (APM)
+2) Open a command prompt in the project's root directory.

 3) Type: `npm install`
     This installs the dependencies as defined in the package.json file.